ief015/open-konstruktor/docs/save-strings.md

 - `04 01` N Silicon
 - `04 02` P Silicon

-The purpose of the `04` bytes is currently unknown.
+The purpose of the `04` bytes is due to the serialization process, as this layer contains integer data rather than boolean data like the rest of the layers (excluding the metal layer in some cases, due to a minor bug).

 ## Layer 2: Metal